Alix Digout – Updated February 2023 (Original Post January 2019)

-How does a child proceed with pursuing compensation for injuries in an accident caused by someone else’s negligence?
-Simply put, they need the help of an adult to do so.
+How does a child pursue compensation for injuries caused by someone else’s negligence?
+Simply put, they need the assistance of an adult to do so.

-Nova Scotia’s Rules of Court provide that a minor is an individual who has not yet reached the age of majority (19 years old in NS).
-Individuals who are 19 and older are considered capable of making decisions and giving instructions to their counsel unless they have physical, mental or psychological incapacities.
-For a minor to sue or be sued, the court requires that a Litigation Guardian be appointed.
-The Litigation Guardian will make all decisions and instruct a lawyer on behalf of the minor.
+As per Nova Scotia’s Rules of Court, a minor is an individual who has not yet reached the age of majority (19 years old).
+Those who are 19 years old and above are considered capable of making decisions and instructing legal counsel unless they have physical, mental, or psychological incapacities.
+For a minor to sue or be sued, a Litigation Guardian must be appointed.
+The Litigation Guardian will make decisions and instruct legal counsel on the minor’s behalf.

-In order to become a Litigation Guardian, an individual must file a Litigation Guardian’s Statement with the court.
+To become a Litigation Guardian, an individual is required to file a Litigation Guardian’s Statement with the court.
 The statement must include:

 - The nature of their relationship with the minor;

 - Confirmation of no adverse interests to that of the minor; and